Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 rm(x) ; rm(y)
 ```

 The way we update the distribution of weights here from the prior distribution to the posterior doesn't require that the prior distribution is the exact one we created using the variable `a`.
-Any distribution can be used as the prior, and in Bayesian statistics it would not be unusual to iteratively update a posterior distribution as more and more data is added.
+Any distribution can be used as the prior, and in Bayesian statistics, it would not be unusual to update a posterior distribution as more and more data is added.
 We can start with the prior we just created, fit it to some data to get a posterior, and then if we get more data, use the first posterior as a prior for fitting more data and getting a new posterior that captures the knowledge we have gained from seeing all the data.
-If we have all the data from the get go, there is no particular benefit to doing this, but in an application where data comes streaming, we can exploit this to quickly update our knowledge each time new data is available.
+If we have all the data from the getgo, there is no particular benefit to doing this, but in an application where data comes streaming, we can exploit this to quickly update our knowledge each time new data is available.

-Since this book is not about Bayesian statistics, though, and since we only use Bayesian linear regression as an example of writing a new statistical model, we will not explore this further here.
+Since this book is not about Bayesian statistics, and since we only use Bayesian linear regression as an example of writing a new statistical model, we will not explore this further here.

 ## Model matrices

 The `X` matrix we used when fitting the posterior is an example of a so-called model matrix or design matrix.
-Using a matrix this way, to fit a response variable, `y`, to some expression, here `1 + x` (in a sense, we used the rows `c(1, x[i])`), is a general approach to fitting data.
+Using a matrix this way, fitting a response variable, `y`, to some expression, here `1 + x` (in a sense, we used the rows `c(1, x[i])`), is a general approach to fitting data.
 Linear models are called *linear* not because we fit data with a line, but because the weights, the `w` vector we fit, is used linearly, in the mathematical sense, in the fitted model.
 If we have fitted the weights to the vector `w`, the line we have fitted is given by `X %*% w`.
 That is, our line is the matrix product of the model matrix and the weight vector.
-The result is a line because `X` has the form we gave it, but it doesn't really have to represent a line for the model to be a linear model.
-We can transform the input data, here our vector `x`, in any way we want to, before we fit the model.
-You might have used log-transformations before, or fitted data to a polynomial, and those would also be examples of linear models.
+The result is a line because `X` has the form we gave it, but it doesn't have to represent a line for the model to be a linear model.
+We can transform the input data, here our vector `x`, in any way we want to before we fit the model.
+You might have used log-transformations before, or fitted data to a polynomial and those would also be examples of linear models.

 You can fit various kinds of transformed data using the function we wrote above if you just construct the `X` matrix in different ways.
 As long as each data point you have becomes a row in `X`, it doesn't matter what you do.
 The same mathematics work.
-To fit a quadratic equation to the data instead of a line, you just have to make the i'th row of `X` be `c(1, x[i], x[i]**2)`, for example.
+To fit a quadratic equation to the data instead of a line, you just have to make the ith row of `X` be `c(1, x[i], x[i]**2)`, for example.

 In R, you have a very powerful mechanism for constructing model matrices from formulas.
 Whenever you have used a formula such as `y ~ x + y` to fit `y` to two variables, `x` and `z`, you have used this feature.
 The formula is translated into a model matrix, and once you have the matrix, the code that does the model fitting doesn't need to know anything else about your data.